Romaine/Travlpy/README.md

 Transport for London API Command Line Interface - TFL data + python + n00b + argparse module + me = funstuffs!

 I decided to learn python because Darren Kitchen of Hak5 said It's awesome stuff.
 I decided to check it out and, indeed, it's positively awesome stuff!
-I only know a little of few languages - Javascrpt, Java, PHP and Autoit
+I only know a little of few languages - Javascript, Java, PHP and Autoit

 I was watching a defcon talk on youtube presented by a guy who made a tool to map SCADA systems using the MODBUS protocol that uses pythons option handling library so it works like nmap.
 Somehow that leads to me wanting to